 Vested private interests are the primary beneficiaries of this health system which perpetuates health inequity.
 These are big pharmaceutical corporations, health insurance companies and chains of health clinics.
-Their profit comes first before the good health and wellbeing of American people.
+Their profit comes first before the good health and well-being of American people.

 Americans are sending home a clear message to policy-makers, now: enough is enough.
 Realisation of the right to health is not negotiable.
 People’s health must be placed over profit for a handful of the super-rich who own the health corporations and determine the pace of service delivery.
 Universal public healthcare is not only possible but necessary to ensure a fairer and more just USA.

 PSI affiliates continue to lend their voices to the need for overhauling the health system in the interest of the American people.
-They are part of the movement spreading across the fifty united states demanding qualitative health for all, as a fundamental human right.
+They are part of the movement spreading across the fifty US states demanding qualitative health for all, as a fundamental human right.

-This demand is not going to go away, until it is heeded.
-The movement will not abate, until the right thing is done.
+This demand is not going to go away until it is heeded.
+The movement will not abate until the right thing is done.
 The American people want better health for all.
 United, as trade unions, civic organisations, community-based associations and the electorate, we will win.